-Start with your favorite brownie mix or best brownie recipe.
+Start with a double batch of our favorite fudge brownie recipe or your favorite brownie mix.
 We love Ghiradelli Triple Chocolate brownie mix.
 The brownies are chewy and fudge-like.
-For this recipe we used a 9×13-inch pan.
+For this recipe we used a 9x13-inch pan.
 Using a brownie mix, you’ll want to use two mix pouches, or a “family size” mix.

 As long as you have a good brownie base, what makes these brownies special is our delicious mint buttercream frosting, covered by another layer of our chocolate fudge frosting.

 Ahhh the buttercream!

 The buttercream is fairly traditional, lightly tinted with mint color, and gently touched with mint flavor.
 It’s important to remember the flavor and color should both be subtle.

 We added the smallest touch of green paste color with a toothpick, then about double that small amount of blue paste color.
 Using liquid or gel color, we’d suggest a drop of green and two drops of blue.
 You can always adjust or add more color, but you can’t remove it.

 Mint flavoring is strong--we use a tiny bit of peppermint extract.
 Again, you can add more, but you can't take it back.
 We like about ¼ teaspoon.
 Mix it in and taste it to see what you think.
 Some people like a bit more mint, some like it just like this.
 Just remember, you don't want toothpaste frosted brownies!

 How to frost brownies